cdfmlr/crud/README.md

 }
 ```

-For most cases, you can just embed `orm.BasicModel` to your model.
+In most cases, you can just embed `orm.BasicModel` to your model.
 It's a good
 starting point.

 ### router